Marriage is a great adventure,

-- Savings & checking accoutns
+- Savings & checking accounts

 - Retirement & long-term investments

-- Real estate & all 'other' assets
+- Real estate & all other assets

-- Consumer Debt, mortgages, student loans
+- Consumer debt, mortgages, student loans

 - Other items

-Subtract liabilities from your assets for your NET WORTH.
+Subtract liabilities from your assets for your Net Worth.
 We like to track this number regularly to provide motivation and perspective on progress.
 It's also great for milestone tracking.

 Household Insurance Coverage.
 Provide a breakdown of all the insurance you own.

 - Health insurance - compare employer plans for cost and benefits.